Allergy Society of South Africa.gif - 4.97 K

 *Pollen Research Unit.

 The PRU was formed in 1986 to draw together expertise in palynology, meteorology and ecology.
-Its main role is to conduct research on aspects of aerobiology, particularly the abundance and dispersion of pollen.
-The unit acts as co-ordinator for the European Aeroallergen Network (EAN) in Great Britain.
+Its main role is to conduct research on aspects of aerobiology, particularly the abundance and dispersion of

 *Electronic Mailbase Discussion Group: airborne-particulates.